awsdocs/amazon-ecr-user-guide/doc_source/pull-through-cache.md

 After a pull through cache rule is created for an external public registry, simply pull the remote images using your Amazon ECR repository URI and the images are cached locally\.
 The following table shows the formats for the three supported public registries\.

 **Note**
-The following examples use the default Amazon ECR repository namespace values that the AWS Management Console uses\.
+The following examples use the default Amazon ECR repository namespace values that the AWSManagement Console uses\.
 Ensure that you use the Amazon ECR private repository URI that you've configured\.

 ### Amazon ECR Public<a name="pull-through-cache-working-ecrpublic"></a>